wwwouaiebe/leaflet.TravelNotes/src/README.md

-# What to do if you wil change the application
+# What to do if you wil change the application?

 First, you need Node.js and a local web server installed on your computer.
-Having GitHub Desktop and a Git shell will also facilate your life.
+Having GitHub Desktop and a Git shell will also facilitate your life.

 Then clone leaflet.TravelNotes in your GitHub repository and install it on your computer.

-Open a Node.js command prompt or a Git shell and go to the directory where leaflet.TravelNote is installed run __npm install leafletTravelNotes__.
-All the needed Node package wil be installed.
+Open a Node.js command prompt or a Git shell and go to the directory where leaflet.TravelNote is installed and run __npm install leafletTravelNotes__.
+All the needed Node packages wil be installed.

-From the Node.js or Git shell run:
+From the Node.js command prompt or Git shell run:
 - __grunt__ to build the application in debug mode
 - __grunt docs__ to build the application in debug mode and build the technical documentation
 - __grunt release__ to build the application in release mode and build the technical documentation

 When running grunt, the source files are verified with eslint and rollup.
-If an error is found, grunt is stopped and the build not executed, so you have to coorect all the errors before you can run the application.
+If an error is found, grunt is stopped and the build not executed, so you have to correct all the errors before you can run the application.

 ## What's the difference between debug and release modes?